enzo405/Decision-Manager/README.md

 - **Poor performance** — performance too low

 ### Difficulty Scaling
 Thresholds tighten as the player levels up — the same decisions become riskier at higher levels.
-Negative effects on failed cards are amplified by 5% per level.
+Negative effects on failed cards and triggered events are amplified by 2% per level, up to a maximum of 20%.

+---

+## Event System

+Each card can carry one or more **deferred events** — consequences that may trigger in a defined week range after the card is played.

+For example, playing *Transformation Agile* at week 3 might trigger *"La résistance au changement refait surface"* between weeks 2 and 7.

+Each event has :
+- A **week range** (relative to when the card was played)
+- A **chance** of triggering
+- **Stat effects** (amplified by player level)

+This system simulates the delayed and compounding consequences of managerial decisions.

 ---